Seek Returns logo

 Min

-AAP vs. KMX: A comparison of their Interest Coverage against their respective Specialty Retail and Auto - Dealerships industry benchmarks.
+AAP vs. KMX: A comparison of their Interest Coverage Ratio (TTM) against the Specialty Retail industry benchmark.

 Financial Strength at a Glance